constantinhager/constantinhager.github.io/_posts/2022-03-05-get-windows-update-information-from-microsoft-with-powershell.md

 Today I had the challenge to find information for a specific Windows Update.

-I only know the KB number of that particular Windows Update but I want to get the following information:
+I only know the KB number of that particular Windows Update but I wanted to get the following information:

 - Name of the Windows Update
 - The update information URL from Microsoft